Cycle 5 (2015 Deadline)

 U.S. Partner: Jennifer K. Balch, University of Colorado, Boulder

 Project Dates: December 2016 - November 2019

 Tropical forests host the highest levels of biodiversity and maintain some of the greatest carbon stocks of all terrestrial ecosystems, having an essential role in global carbon (C) cycling.
 Colombia is no exception and hosts a diversity of tropical forests that are rich in both C and species, but also highly threatened.
 The international community has established mechanisms such as REDD+ (Reduced Emissions from Deforestation and Forest Degradation plus enhancement of forest carbon stocks through conservation and sustainable forest management) as a way to combat global change.
 Colombia is one of the REDD+ countries that has made advances in quantifying C stocks and measuring emissions from deforestation but has yet to address the drivers and consequences of forest degradation.
 Recent studies have identified fire as a major driver of tropical forest degradation.
 Fires affect landscape structure, patterns, and processes and have shaped today´s species composition and biological diversity.
 However, fires have also been used more recently as a tool in management practices for land clearance, crop or pasture maintenance, and slash-and burn agriculture in tropical forest systems.
 Though a natural mechanism in many ecosystems, human actions have altered regimes and the extent and frequency of fires have increased in many regions of the world, particularly in tropical forests.
-This study will be the first in Colombia to address the impact of fire on the composition of a given forest, or how fire is partially controlled by the spatio-temporal distribution of available resources to burn (fuel amount) and climatic conditions promoting combustion (fuel moisture).

 |Fires occurring in the Savannah forest in the Bita region [Photo courtesy of Dr. Armenteras] |